 For the first time, CRE owners and investors have instant access to physical climate risk information about their portfolios in the same place as their ESG performance data.
-By entering the locations of their buildings, customers can instantly view their level of exposure to earthquakes, floods, heat stress, water stress, hurricanes and typhoons, and rising sea levels.
+By entering the locations of their buildings, customers can instantly view their level of exposure to wildfires, earthquakes, floods, heat stress, water stress, hurricanes and typhoons, and rising sea levels.
 With this knowledge, our customers are empowered to mitigate effects of their portfolio’s physical environments and identify opportunities.

 PCRX pulls in data that identifies a building’s physical climate risk and assigns a score from 0 to 100.
 Buildings with “red flag” scores are among the top 5% most exposed in one or more climate hazard categories compared with a database of more than 1 million buildings worldwide.